trashpanda-ai/In-Vino-Veritas/README.md

 ## Ingestion
 For ingestion, we utilize a Jupyter notebook within a PapermillOperator to save the scraped data as Parquet file as advised during our initial presentation.
 The scraping itself is based on the vivino's 'explore' section to find new wines.
 Since it would converge to 2000 items found, we included random restarts with additional parameters.
 One of the main parameters to maximize our results is the grape variety.
 It's saved as an integer ID whose distribution is non-linear.
 To adapt the notebook contains a number generator producing fitting ID's to scrape vivino.
 The amount of data to be scraped is parameterized in the notebook.

-The wine quality data set is already cleaned and readily available and only needs to be loaded and saved in a Postgres database.
+**The wine quality data set is already cleaned and readily available and only needs to be loaded and saved in a Postgres database.??????**

 ## Staging
 The Staging area includes two main tasks: cleansing and enrichment.

 ### Cleansing
  ![](https://via.placeholder.com/60x30/aa0000/000000?text=change-me)
-The newly scraped data is loaded from the Parquet file and by application of a left join with the production data, removing the already existing wines.
+ Upon scraping, duplicates are removed, and wine entries with missing data in key areas dropped.
+Region data is examined and then the discarding happens based on a whitelist-blacklist system, where regions which might end up on the blacklist due to programming logic may still be included.
 This is necessary because the following steps in our pipeline can be very resource-intensive, rendering it necessary to reduce the amount of new tuples as much as possible.
-The 'new' wines are then cleaned with a growing list of rules.
+  The scraped data is loaded from the Parquet file and entry-by-entry checked against the production data, inserting only those into production whose id is not already present there.
-This cleaned data can then be appended to the production data.
  All production data itself has to be cleaned as well, since the list of rules is lagging by nature (based on Log files).
-Based on the feedback during our presentation, this is now implemented in Postgres instead of MongoDB as the data is already structured.
+This happens after all enrichment processes have concluded.
+Based on the feedback during our presentation, the database is now implemented in Postgres instead of MongoDB as the data is already structured.

 ### Enrichments
 For the Google trends, our main obstacle is the unofficial API: basically a URL generator pasting the keyword and year into a URL template and using the ```request``` Python package to parse the result.
 The problem is the uninspired implementation of the latter, because one is immediately identified as a parser.
 Thus we had to come up with a fix: A connection set-up through manually created cookies